 According to the course description, you can even virtually ‘make your own wine’ once you’re done.
 There’s only one way to find out…

-The Champagne regional body, Comité Champagne, has also launched its own online course, to allow users to become experts on France’s premier fizz.
+The Champagne regional body, Comité Champagne, has also launched its own online course to help create more experts on France’s premier fizz.

 Classic is free and covers Champagne production methods, terroir, the history of the region and how different Champagnes taste in the glass.
 It takes around five hours to complete.

-For €49, the premium version of the course gives you access to extra learning videos, the chance to test your knowledge and a certificate of completion.
+For €49, the premium version gives you access to extra learning videos, the chance to test your knowledge and a certificate of completion.

 California’s UC Davis is a world-famous institution when it comes to wine research, and many top winemakers have graduated from its classrooms.